 The 7.5× launch rate was always labeled as promotional.
 The problem is that “promotional” in vendor copy reads as “introductory” to buyers, who treat it as a stable baseline for headcount planning and CI budgets.
 When the actual rate turned out to be double, then triple, then nearly quadruple the launch price, the shock was not that GitHub raised prices, it was that the floor turned out to be fiction.

 Community discussion #1944704 shows the expected distribution: subscription cancellations, evaluation of Claude Code, Cursor, and direct Anthropic API access.
-The May 1 15× jump triggered most of the activity; the June 1 27× annual-plan escalation will produce another wave from subscribers who waited.
+The May 1 15× jump triggered most of the activity; the June 1 27× annual-plan escalation has since set off another wave from subscribers who waited.

 This is a recurring pattern in AI tooling.
 Vendors launch capabilities at unsustainable margins to drive adoption, then correct pricing once the integration work is sunk.
 The second-order consequence for engineering teams is structural: any multiplier, token price, or “credits included” figure announced during a launch window should be treated as marketing copy, not as infrastructure cost to budget against.
 Build cost models around the post-promotion rate, or build architecture so models can be swapped in an afternoon.
 Betting that a 7.5× multiplier will hold is betting against the vendor’s incentive to stop subsidizing your compute.